Userfound404/ImaGen/README.md

 ### How to Use
 In the home page you can see the images created by others, you can search in the search bar by using a keyword from the prompt or by user who created it.
 You can hover or hold(touch-devices) over the image to see the creator and the prompt, you can even download the image.

 ![ezgif com-video-to-gif (1)](https://user-images.githubusercontent.com/97509220/226175063-9e5c6521-9c8f-429d-b868-848252363f78.gif)

 Click on Create Now on the right hand corner, you'll be led to the next page. here you can use your own prompt or click on Suprise me, Now click on generate. you can re-generate or change prompt until you like your output.

 You can share your creation with the community by clicking Share.

 ![ezgif com-video-to-gif (2)](https://user-images.githubusercontent.com/97509220/226175297-8f49258e-0a82-4889-a2cb-48838bf80c52.gif)

 You can get back to home by clicking on the logo.
 Note that you can generate upto 10 images per minute as the API limits it and loading the page for the first time might take some time, please be patient.
+This is relatively the first version and might have bugs or feel laggy.

 The design is completely responsive and here is how it looks on a mobile view.

 ![ezgif com-video-to-gif (3)](https://user-images.githubusercontent.com/97509220/226175657-7cd13322-51d9-48ea-ae4e-07e2e58a6008.gif)